Rutuja9696/PomodoroTimer/README.md

 f.padding

 7.Challenges faced:
--preventing time from displaying negative values.
--adding 0 in tens place when the value was single digit.
+-Preventing time from displaying negative values.(status:solved) -Adding 0 in tens place when the value was single digit.(status:solved) -To continue the time after completion of breaks.(status:Pending)